 At play and lunchtimes we aim to provide a range of activities to engage children in positive play with their peers.
-This includes the play equipment for each key stage and structured games, with the focus on co-operative play, good communication and teamwork.
-Play leaders are nominated to start up different activities and encourage teamwork.
+This includes the play equipment for each key stage and structured games which are lead by Playground Pals, with the focus on co-operative play, good communication and teamwork.